 Partner with a proactive fraud prevention solution backed by a consortium of fraud data to stop ticket fraud at the beginning of the process.
 Consortium networks utilize the power of machine learning and shared fraud data from organizations all across the globe to analyze and detect risky transactions where credit card information is stolen or customers who’ve engaged in friendly fraud with other retailers.
 By stopping ticket fraud before tickets are in hand, more legitimate attendees get the seats and you protect your bottom line revenue by avoiding chargebacks.

-Check out this case study to learn how a fast-growing ticket retailer was able to slash manual reviews in half.
+Want to see proactive ticket fraud prevention in action?
+Click here to learn how a fast-growing ticket retailer was able to slash manual reviews in half.